wongzc/learning-notes/Notes/Java/other/interview.md

     - checked exception ( subclass of `Exception` )
         - check by compiler if we handle it
         - for recoverable situation
-        - if method throw IOException, SQLException, need to have throw outside
+        - if method throw `IOException`, `SQLException`, need to have throw outside
         ```Java
         void readFile() throws IOException {// need to throw here
             throw new IOException("File not found");